AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ### What about testing scopes?

 This article is quite long already.
 The same principles would apply to test scopes.
-If you're interested in a fully working spec suite, here is the [Gist: Testing ActiveRecord Concerns][gist].
+If you're interested in a fully working spec suite, here is the [gist: Testing ActiveRecord Concerns][gist].

 ### Raw SQL queries